Mourinho reacts to ‘incredible’ red card against Man Utd: ‘Best referee in the world’

-Jose Mourinho reacts to ‘incredible’ red card against Manchester United: ‘He is the best referee in the world’
+Jose Mourinho reacts to ‘incredible’ red card against Man Utd: ‘He is the best referee in the world’

 Mourinho was pleased with his side’s performance as Fenerbahce held his former club to a 1-1 draw: ‘A good result for Manchester United’